Nexmo/station/_documentation/account/guides/dashboard-management.md

 * Manage payments and view your payment history
 * Rent virtual numbers and short codes
 * Search through your requests
-* Analyse your API use
+* Analyze your API use

 After setup, you can add secondary users to your Nexmo account.
 A secondary account can have the same access rights as your primary account or a restricted set.
 For example, you can create a secondary account with no access to payments.